nahom-zewdu/Nuvom/docs/index.md

 # Nuvom

-> 🧠 Lightweight, plugin-first task queue for Python — no Redis, no brokers, fully Windows-compatible.
+> Lightweight, plugin-first task queue for Python — no Redis, no brokers, fully Windows-compatible.

 Nuvom is a developer-first background task execution engine that helps you **queue**, **execute**, and **persist** background jobs — without the baggage of Celery or infrastructure-heavy dependencies.

 Built with clarity, speed, and extensibility in mind, Nuvom is:

-- 🪟 **Fully Windows-compatible** — no POSIX-only dependencies
+- **Fully Windows-compatible** — no POSIX-only dependencies
-- 🔌 **Plugin-first** — extend queues, backends, and metrics with ease
+- **Plugin-first** — extend queues, backends, and metrics with ease
-- ⚙️ **No Redis, no RabbitMQ, no Docker** — just Python
+- **No Redis, no RabbitMQ, no Docker** — just Python
-- 🧠 **AST-powered static discovery** — no import-time magic
+- **AST-powered static discovery** — no import-time magic
-- 🚀 **CLI-first DX** — introspect jobs, retry failures, inspect task metadata
+- **CLI-first DX** — introspect jobs, retry failures, inspect task metata
-- 📦 **Manifest caching** — blazing-fast task resolution for workers and tooling
+- **Manifest caching** — blazing-fast task resolution for workers and tooling

 ---